 5. Do not judge

-We are all in this pandemic together, but we are all in very different boats.
-No one is having an easy time, so try not to create false assumptions about someone else’s position.
+Remind yourself that you're not alone -- no one is having an easy time, so try not to create false assumptions about someone else’s position.

 6. Put your own oxygen mask on first

 While it is important to help others it is even more important to look after yourself.
 You are not there to solve the problem, you can be a listening ear and a voice of calm or reason.

 If you are concerned about someone’s mental health and fear they may be a danger to themselves or others, then ask for professional help.
 This maybe a Mental Health First Aider at work, a GP, a close relative, a mental health support line, or the emergency services.
 We know that early intervention is the key to preventing longer term mental health problems.